nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # ClubConnect User Guide

+Welcome to ClubConnect!

+ClubConnect is your go-to desktop application for keeping your contacts and events organised and connected.
-ClubConnect is a **desktop address book application used to streamline the computing club's communication and organization.** You can effortlessly manage member details, sponsor contacts, and event participants in one place.
-Enhance collaboration, boost engagement, and ensure seamless planning, all while saving time and reducing administrative hassle.
+With ClubConnect, you can quickly access and manage all your member details, sponsor contacts, and event participant lists in one convenient place.
+This guide will show you how to use ClubConnect’s features to enhance collaboration, boost member engagement, and make planning a breeze — so you can focus more on what matters and spend less time on administrative work.

 <!-- * Table of Contents -->
 <page-nav-print />